-Older floors with wax finishes often will not give satisfactory results with a buff-and-recoat procedure.
-Generally, the new finish will react with the old wax and will peel and blister soon after application.
+Older floors with wax finishes often do not give satisfactory results with a buff-and-recoat procedure.
+Generally, the new finish reacts with the old wax and peels and blisters soon after application.
 For wood floors with old wax finishes, the best bet is to re-apply a wax finish and then buff them, or to completely strip and refinish the floor.

 Clear the Room, Clean the Floor